kubevirt/kubevirt-tutorial/labs/lab7/lab7.md

 oc create -f vm1_pvc.yml
 ```

 This will create and start a Virtual Machine named vm1.
 We can use the following command to check our Virtual Machine is running and to gather its IP.
-You are looking for the IP address beside the `virt launcher` pod.
+You are looking for the IP address beside the `virt-launcher` pod.

 ```
 oc get pod -o wide